stressed out? image via flickr

 4. Leave Earlier

-So much stress can be attributed to a general lateness, which often equates in being rushed to get things done.
+So much stress can be attributed to a general lateness, which often equates in being rushed to get things done, if this is a problem you have you should read this additional hints to know what to do.
 Feeling rushed toward a deadline has a negative impact on your state of mind while working on a tasks (often resulting in poor performance).
 Get started earlier.
 Get ready to leave earlier, get started on your tasks earlier.
 In some cases, you may only be able to do little things in preparation – but those little things add up!

 5. Stop Worrying about Everyone Else